Anthony Bitetto

-Anthony "Tony" Bitetto (born July 15, 1990) is an American professional ice hockey defenceman currently playing for the Charlotte Checkers in the American Hockey League (AHL) while under contract to the Florida Panthers of the National Hockey League (NHL).
+Anthony Bitetto (born July 15, 1990) is an American former professional ice hockey defenseman.
+He most notably played in the National Hockey League (NHL).

 Early life

 Bitetto grew up on Long Island, New York and was a New York Rangers fan throughout childhood.

 Playing career

 He was selected 168th overall in the 2010 NHL Entry Draft by the Predators before committing to a collegiate career with Northeastern University in the Hockey East conference.

 On March 29, 2012, Bitetto was signed to a two-year entry-level contract with the Nashville Predators.
 He then began his professional career in the 2012 playoffs with the Predators American Hockey League affiliate, the Milwaukee Admirals.

 In the 2014–15 season, his third full professional season and leading the Admirals in scoring by a defenseman, Bitetto was recalled by the Predators and made his NHL debut against the Detroit Red Wings in a 5–2 defeat on January 17, 2015.
-Bitetto signed a two year contract to stay with the Predators on February 26, 2016, and he scored his first career NHL goal on March 9, 2016, in a game against the Calgary Flames.
+Bitetto signed a two-year contract to stay with the Predators on February 26, 2016, and he scored his first career NHL goal on March 9, 2016, in a game against the Calgary Flames.